 This method works because puppy’s die from being dehydrated, not from the sickness itself, the key is keeping them from throwing up and healthy while the sickness goes away.
 They need lots of electrolytes.
 The Raw eggs for Nutrition, and pepto to keep there tummy’s calm.
 It worked for my little boy, and I hope it works for you.
 He is now the happiest little thing.
 Don’t forget to follow up with another vet visit to make sure all is well.
 Keep them in the house and off the outside ground for at least a week more just so you wont spread the sickness to any other dogs.
 Good luck i hope this helps you Jessica F.

 P.S.
 My puppy is about 3 pounds, so there might me a slight change in feeding, Be sure not to over feed, were not trying to make them full, just enough to keep them alive.

 A reader sent a tip suggesting that Tamiflu can be used to treat Parvo.
 From what I read, she is correct.
 Here’s more info about using Tamiflu to treat Parvo.

 If you read through the comments below, you will see a testimonial from Angelica about a product she bought and used on her chihuahua/dachshund mix.
 And it worked for her!
 It’s called Parv-gone.
 I am not familiar with this product.
 If you are, let us know how it worked for you.

 Note: Also read through the comments below.
-Several people have shared what has worked for them.
+Many people have kindly shared what has worked for them.